fadhilhaka/100-Days-of-SwiftUI/Day 16-18/README.md

 ### State Binding

-In Swift, we mark **two-way bindings** (the value of the property is read, and also written) with a special symbol so they stand out: we write a **dollar** sign before them.
-This tells Swift that it should read the value of the property but also write it back as any changes happen.
+In SwiftUI, we mark **two-way bindings** (the value of the property is read, and also written) with a special symbol so they stand out: we write a **dollar** sign before them.
+This tells SwiftUI that it should read the value of the property but also write it back as any changes happen.

 ~~~
 struct ContentView: View {